 5. Start using hand grips yesterday.

-Share your own tips below on what to do (or avoid) when meeting a prospective employer for the first time!
+Share your own tips below on what to do (or avoid) to make a good first impression when meeting a prospective employer!

 Marjorie is a former Creative Circle candidate based in Portland who recently accepted a full-time offer for her dream job.
 She is a writer/editor and stylist/producer with an emphasis in the design world.
 If you are interested in working with someone like Marjorie, please contact your nearest Creative Circle office.